sistelexis/CarND-PID-Control-Project/README.md

 ### Describe the effect each of the P, I, D components had in your implementation.

-As soon as I started playing around with the components paramenters, it was quite clear that they affected the trajectory the way it has been described during the course:
+As soon as I started playing around with the components parameters, it was quite clear that they affected the trajectory the way it has been described during the course:

-P - proportional control - that is the main parameter to bring the car to the right position, unfortunately, it is not enough by itseld to do the work alone since it gets very unstable.
+P - proportional control - that is the main parameter to bring the car to the right position, unfortunately, it is not enough by itself to do the work alone since it gets very unstable.

 I - integral control - this one, as said in the course, in meant to eliminate any existing bias.
 Since it is not the case here, the recommended value is so low the it can be simplified as being zero.
-Values of the same dimension used on the other modules makes thye car extremely unstable.
+Values of the same dimension used on the other modules makes the car extremely unstable.

-D - diferential control - this parameter acts like a stabilizator to remove the "over-reaction" from the P module
+D - differential control - this parameter acts like a stabilizer to remove the "over-reaction" from the P module

 ### Describe how the final hyperparameters were chosen.